-In our experience it isn’t very often that a too alkaline soil conditions exist but there are case where it does so merits at least mentioning.
+In our experience, it isn’t very often that overly alkaline soil conditions exist, but there are some cases and merits a mention.

 A calcium deficiency will increase the odds of disease or fungal infestations and this can be remedied using bone meal as a soil conditioner.
 Bone is rich in calcium and bone meal is a popular and readily available soil additive that will provide this.

 A healthy, rich soil is the core of any successful garden and taking the time to build and improve it before going ahead and planting will yield far better results.
 Take the time to develop it before you begin and then continue to sustain healthy soil through good garden maintenance.